ErichDylus/Open-Source-Law/forms/legal/Unincorporated Nonprofit Association Charter Form (DC).md

 (e) *Governing Law.* All rights and obligations hereunder will be governed by the laws of the District of Columbia, without regard to the conflicts of law provisions thereof.

-(f) *Communication by Electronic Means.* Unless otherwise required by law or by agreement, any notice, vote, consent, petition, or other oral or written communication required or permitted can be delivered by electronic means, provided that, in the case where such communication expressly or impliedly requires the signature of the person submitting the communication, means are in place to reasonably assure the authenticity of the signature
+(f) *Communication by Electronic Means.* Unless otherwise required by law or by agreement, any notice, vote, consent, petition, or other oral or written communication required or permitted can be delivered by electronic means, provided that, in the case where such communication expressly or impliedly requires the signature of the person submitting the communication, means are in place to reasonably assure the authenticity of the signature.